mainmatter/playbook/development-process/README.md

 preview system mechanism for, we recommend at least setting up a shared sandbox environment.
-That is not as valuable as a proper preview system mechanism as it will be shared among all stakeholders and will hold changes from multiple pull requests at the same time as well as be used by multiple stakeholders at the same time that might all be influencing each other.
+That is not as valuable as a proper preview system mechanism as it will be shared among all stakeholders and will hold changes from multiple pull requests as well as be used by multiple stakeholders at the same time that might all be influencing each other.
 However, it is a good first step and often much easier to set up than automated preview systems.

 ##### Reviews